patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 ### File preview

-If the contents of an attachment cannot be previewed, load a view of the file name and other information in a new modal.
-Return users to the main ChatBot window once they dismiss the modal.
+If the contents of an attachment cannot be previewed, load a file preview modal with a view of the file name and an unavailable message.
+When users close the modal, return to the main ChatBot window.

 ```js file="./FilePreview.tsx"